 Credit: Wikimedia, Creative Commons, by Frank Dicksee

 In the early 9th Century, the Norse ‘discovered’ Iceland, in the same way that they later ‘discovered’ the Americas; they reached both lands, certainly, but they were not the first to, as both had people already living there.

 While in the case of the Americas, there were millions of people in multiple civilisations, in Iceland, there were but a few individuals.
-The island was at least a temporary base for Gælic monks on the Hiberno-Scottish Mission, and although very little is known about what they were doing there, historians are certain that they were.
+The island was at least a temporary base for Gælic monks on the Hiberno-Scottish Mission, and although very little is known about what exactly they were doing, historians are certain that they were here.